-Cambridge Investment Research has many different complaints filed by the U. S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority, (FINRA) state regulatory organizations, and investors such as yourself.
-At the Law Offices of Robert Wayne Pearce, we have investigated Cambridge Investment Research, its regulatory and customer complaints, and represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Cambridge Investment Research (CRD #39543) has many different complaints filed by the U. S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority, (FINRA) state regulatory organizations, and investors such as yourself.
+At the Law Offices of Robert Wayne Pearce, we have investigated Cambridge Investment Research complaints, its regulatory problems, and represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 What Is Cambridge Investment Research?

 The company was founded in 1981 and has been engaged in its broker-dealer and investment advisory businesses since that time.
 It is controlled by Cambridge Investment Group and headquartered in Fairfield, Iowa with branch offices located throughout the United States.
 Its independent broker-dealer Business Model has grown through acquisition and organic development of primarily one and two person registered representative offices supervised remotely.
 Today there are over 2,500 Cambridge Investment Research branch offices with over 4,400 registered representatives in almost every state.
 It is now the seventh largest broker-dealer and investment advisory firm in the United States.